Our Best Make-Ahead Tips for Your Easiest Thanksgiving Yet

 I like to drown everything with turkey gravy, so I want to make sure there’s enough of it to go around and that it’s perfect.
 You can make it without drippings or roast a few turkey pieces to achieve both homemade stock and drippings to make the gravy, and then freeze it.
 The frozen gravy can be thawed in the fridge overnight, then reheated over low heat, whisking to smooth out any separation.

-Get the recipe: How To Make Turkey Gravy (Ahead of Thanksgiving!)
+Get a recipe: How To Make Turkey Gravy (Ahead of Thanksgiving!)

 4. Cranberry Sauce: Get It Out of the Way